 An interview about “Tired adrenals, the marriage killer” with Gary Borman from Feeling Great Naturally.
 Listen to the complete interview on the Empowered Marriage Podcast.

 Tired adrenals are something Garry see lots of and how numerous health conditions can all come back to this one common syndrome.
-Tired adrenals and the syndrome that surrounds it, it’s just a grouping of so many different problems that people don’t recognize.
+Tired adrenals and the syndrome that surrounds it, it’s just a grouping of so many different problems that people don’t recognise.

 What are the main symptoms if you’re suffering from adrenal fatigue syndrome?